ai-agents-challenge/ai-agents-challenge/README.md

 ---

 ### 🚀 Challenge Overview
 Join one of the most prestigious competitions in the AI landscape with a prize pool of **$1 million** in grants.
 The AI Agents Global Challenge invites developers, innovators, and thinkers from around the world to develop solutions that push the boundaries of AI capabilities.
-Whether you are interested in healthcare, cybersecurity, or any other domain, this challenge is your platform to showcase your skills and innovate.
+Whether you are interested in healthcare, cybersecurity, marketing, education, games, or any other domain, this challenge is your platform to showcase your skills and innovate.

 ---